Employment and Training Administration, Labor.

 Eligible Labor Surplus Areas

-A LSA is a civil jurisdiction that has a civilian average annual unemployment rate during the previous two calendar years of 20 percent or more above the average annual civilian unemployment rate for all states during the same 24-month reference period.
+A Labor Surplus Area (LSA) is a civil jurisdiction that has a civilian average annual unemployment rate during the previous two calendar years of 20 percent or more above the average annual civilian unemployment rate for all states during the same 24-month reference period.
 ETA uses only official unemployment estimates provided by the Bureau of Labor Statistics in making these classifications.
 The average unemployment rate for all states includes data for the Commonwealth of Puerto Rico.
-The LSA classification criteria stipulate a civil jurisdiction must have a “floor unemployment rate” of 6 percent or higher to be classified a LSA.
-Any civil jurisdiction that has a “ceiling unemployment rate” of 10 percent or higher is classified a LSA.
+LSA classification criteria stipulate a civil jurisdiction must have a “floor unemployment rate” of 6.0 percent or higher to be classified an LSA.
+Any civil jurisdiction that has a “ceiling unemployment rate” of 10.0 percent or higher is classified an LSA.

 Civil jurisdictions are defined as follows:

 1. A city of at least 25,000 population on the basis of the most recently available estimates from the Bureau of the Census; or

 2. A town or township in the States of Michigan, New Jersey, New York, or Pennsylvania of 25,000 or more population and which possess powers and functions similar to those of cities; or

 3. All counties, except for those counties which contain any type of civil jurisdictions defined in “1” or “2” above; or